-From May 2017, you can now use docker to create a working phpList on your local system from source, for development purposes.
+You can use docker if you wish, to create a working phpList on your local system from source, for development purposes.

-phpList uses a few coding standards to keep code uniform and consistent with best practice.
+phpList uses coding standards to keep code uniform and consistent with best practice.
 Your contributions should adhere to these also.

 Please sign the Contributor License Agreement (CLA) via GitHub to make managing the legal aspects of the phpList codebase simpler.
 It is only required once and takes just a few seconds.
 Alternatively sign and send the CLA to us by email or post.